MusicWeb International One of the most grown-up review sites around 2023

 Shapovalov, Denis (b.1974) is a Russian cellist and composer who wrote two cello concertos.
 The first, Concerto di bravura, is for cello and strings (2016); the second is a fantasia-concerto called Rencontres Musicales for cello and orchestra (2018).
 He also wrote Rock-variations on a Rococo theme by Tchaikovsky for electric cello and orchestra (2017).
 He gave the premieres of all these works and they can be heard via his YouTube channel.

-Sharafyan, Vache (b.1966) is an Armenian composer who has written two cello concertos, the first dating from 2004 and the second from 2013.
-Both are dedicated to Suren Bagratuni who can be heard playing the second on YouTube.
-He has also written a suite for cello and orchestra (2009) which has been recorded by Alexander Chaushian for BIS, and voice of memory for cello and string orchestra (2021).
+Sharafyan, Vache (b.1966) is an Armenian composer who has written three cello concertos.
+The first dating from 2004 and second from 2013 were both dedicated to Suren Bagratuni who can be heard playing a brief excerpt from the first and whole of the second on YouTube.
+The third is called Some Other Paradise and was premiered by Theodor Sink in 2023.
+Sharafyan has also written a suite for cello and orchestra (2009) which has been recorded by Alexander Chaushian for BIS, and voice of memory for cello and string orchestra (2021) which was premiered by Sevak Avanesyan.

-Sharp, Anoushka (b.1999) is a British medical student and cellist who wrote a cello concerto in E flat when aged 14.
+Sharp, Anoushka (b.1999) is a British doctor and cellist who wrote a cello concerto in E flat when aged 14.
 She can be heard playing its first and second movements on YouTube.

 Shawn, Allen (b.1948) is an American composer who wrote two cello concertos.
-No.1 was premiered in 1999 and brief excerpts can heard on SoundCloud played by Maxine Neuman.
+No.1 was premiered in 1999 and brief excerpts can be heard on SoundCloud played by Maxine Neuman.
 No.2 dates from 2018 and the premiere can be heard on YouTube played by Nathaniel Parke.
+He also wrote a work for three cellos and ensemble.

 Shchedrin, Rodion (b.1932) is a Russian composer who wrote a cello concerto in 1994 subtitled Sotto Voce for Mstislav Rostropovich which was recorded live by him in that year for Teldec and has since been recorded by Marko Ylönen for Ondine.
 He also wrote Parabola Concertante for cello with strings and timpani in 2001 and this has been recorded by Raphael Wallfisch for Nimbus.

 Shcherbakov, Evgeni (b.1958) is a Russian-Canadian composer who has written two cello concertos: No.1 In Doubts (1996) and No.2 for cello, bass voice and strings (2009).
-The first can be heard on OK played by Anatoly Lukeanenko and the second on YouTube played by Emil Rovner.
+Both can be heard on YouTube, the first played by Anatoly Lukeanenko and the second played by Emil Rovner.

 Shchetynsky, Alexander (b.1960) is a Ukrainian composer who wrote a cello concerto in 1982 which was premiered the following year by Svyatoslav Yezersky.
 He also wrote Sonata da camera for cello and chamber ensemble in 1998, and this has been recorded by Alexander Rudin for Le Chant du Monde.